The Phantom of the Opera (song): Background

-Being the prime candidate for the role of the Phantom in the musical, Harley ended up auditioning in front of the creative team and was given the role the following day.
-He then spent five months rehearsing, including working with producer Hal Prince.
-He also recorded other tracks from the musical including "The Music of the Night" and "All I Ask of You".
-However, days before the cast was announced to the public, Harley was surprised to be told he would be replaced by Michael Crawford.
+The single was released on 3 January 1986 and reached its peak of number 7 in the UK Singles Chart in early February.
+Following its success, Harley was the prime candidate for the role of the Phantom in the musical and, after he auditioned in front of the creative team, was given the role the following day.
+He then spent five months rehearsing under producer Hal Prince.
+As the style of singing was different to what he had done before and to train his voice to cope with the demands of the musical, Harley also took singing lessons.
+During this period, Harley recorded a number of other tracks from the musical, including "The Music of the Night" and "All I Ask of You".
+They were due to have been released on a proposed soundtrack album, but the recordings were ultimately shelved.